Bill Millin: Later life

 Millin saw further action with 1 SSB in the Netherlands and Germany before being demobilised in 1946 and going to work on Lord Lovat's highland estate.
 In the 1950s he became a registered psychiatric nurse in Glasgow, moving south to a hospital in Devon in the late '60s until he retired in the Devon town of Dawlish in 1988.
 He made regular trips back to Normandy for commemoration ceremonies.
-France awarded him a Légion d’honneur for gallantry in June 2009.
+France awarded him a Legion of Honour for gallantry in June 2009.
 In 2006, a Devon folk singer, Sheelagh Allen, wrote a song about him, "The Highland Piper".

 Millin played the pipes at Lord Lovat's funeral in 1995.
 Millin, who suffered a stroke in 2003, died in hospital in Torbay on 17 August 2010, aged 88.
 His wife Margaret (née Dowdel, from Edinburgh) died in 2000.
 They were survived by their son John.

 Popular culture and legacy

 Millin's action on D-Day was portrayed in the 1962 film The Longest Day.
 Millin was played by Pipe Major Leslie de Laspee, the official piper to the Queen Mother in 1961.

 One set of Millin's bagpipes are exhibited at the Memorial Museum of Pegasus Bridge in Ranville, France.
 Another set of his bagpipes are now displayed at Dawlish Museum.
 Millin presented his pipes to Dawlish Museum prior to the 60th anniversary of the D-Day Landings in 2004, along with his kilt, bonnet and dirk.
-These items are still shown at the museum library with photographic archives and looped video telling of Millin’s exploits.
+These items are still shown at the museum library with photographic archives and looped video telling of Millin's exploits.